 - "girl-like," 1866, from girl + -y (2).
 Reduplicated form girly-girly (adj.) is recorded from 1883; as a noun from 1882.

 - Girondist (n.)

-- 1795, member of the moderate republican party of France, 1791-93, from Gironde, name of a deputy in southwestern France; the faction so called because its leaders were deputies elected from there.
+- 1795, member of the moderate republican party of France, 1791-93, from Gironde, name of a department in southwestern France; the faction so called because its leaders were deputies elected from there.